K-G-Witt/deep-learning-challenge/README.md

 ## Summary:
-The logistic regression model performs exceptionally well in predicting healthy, low-risk loans (i.e., 100% precision, 100% recall).
-However, perhaps owing to the unbalanced nature of the training dataset, despite stratification, the model predicts unhealthy, high-risk loans less accurately, with lower precision (87%) and recall (89%).
-Despite this, the overall accuracy of the model is 99%, indicating that the model is highly reliable.
-The macro average (94%) indicates that the model maintains good performance across both classes, even when considering them equally, and the weighted average (99%) shows that the model's overall performance is excellent, albeit heavily influenced by the larger number of healthy loans.

-In choosing which model to recommend, consideration must be given to the consequences of misclassifying either a healthy or unhealthy loan.
-For lenders, the consequences of loaning to a potential defaulter far outweigh those of refusing to loan to a good creditor.
-Therefore, when trying to classify loans, greater consideration should be given to recall than precision.
-This is because a high recall minimises the chances of missing potential defaulters, ensuring that most of the risky loans are identified, even if it means potentially rejecting some good creditors.
+The optimised neural network model performs acceptably well in predicting successful grant applicants, with an the overall accuracy of 73%.
+However, despite auto-optimisation, the model performance remained at 73%, slightly lower than the target performance of 75%.
+Given this, it may be approriate to attempt classification using a more complex model, such as Random Forest.
+This method not only will help improve classificaiton accuracy, it may also help in the identification of which variables are explain the most or least in determining whether a funding applicant is likely to succeed in their venture or not.

 ## Credits:
 This code was compiled and written by me for the credit-risk-classification challenge project in the 2024 Data Analytics Boot Camp hosted by Monash University.
+Additional credits are declared below.

 ### Saving model outputs as HDF5 file:
 https://www.tensorflow.org/tutorials/keras/save_and_load#hdf5_format (Accessed 22 July 2024).